dashkite/joy/docs/reference/function/arity.md

 # arity

-_Function_

-Returns an n-ary function that passes its arguments to the given function.
+_Function_ &bull; Returns an n-ary function that passes its arguments to the given function.

 <pre><code>arity n, function &rarr; function</code></pre>
 <br>